 If you’ve noticed any signs of dental disease or pain in your cat, you should always get them checked out by a vet to make sure there are no long-lasting problems.
 However, it’s important to prevent issues and reduce the chances of your kitty developing dental diseases by establishing a regular cat teeth cleaning routine.

 Cat teeth cleaning essentials

 First things first, you will need to buy some pet toothpaste.
 Don’t be tempted to use your own – human toothpaste is harmful for both cats and dogs.
-You’ll also need to get a cat finger brush – a small attachment with bristles for you to place on your finger – or a pet toothbrush.
-Pet toothbrushes are a little different to the ones we know and love, with small rounded bristles that helps to remove plaque and prevent tartar.
+Check it’s an enzymatic toothpaste which contains enzymes designed to inhibit plaque and is mildly abrasive.
+You’ll also need to get a cat finger toothbrush – a small attachment with bristles for you to place on your finger – or a pet toothbrush.
+Pet toothbrushes are a little different to the ones we know and love, with small rounded bristles that help to remove plaque and prevent tartar.

 Keep up this routine for a few weeks, using a little paste and gentle movements every day until your cat becomes used to it and will allow you to brush their teeth regularly, ideally daily.

 Taking care of your kitty’s dental health is about more than just teeth.
 Tooth decay is usually the final stage of dental disease, so it’s important to be on the lookout for signs of irritated or inflamed gums.
 To improve gum health, give your cat a little gum massage after brushing their teeth each day.
 This will accelerate healing and strengthen their gums.
 Your vet can also recommend specialist products to keep your precious kitty happy and healthy.